oat-sa/taohub-articles/forge/Bt26tag2.md

 ### Configuration

 The initial setup of Varnish starts with the Varnish daemon options configuration file, usually located at /etc/default/varnish.
 It allows 4 configuration alternatives (cf this file to see the differences).
-For our own setup, we the second one is needed: a configuration with the VCL (Varnish Configuration Language).\
+For our own setup, we the second one is needed: a configuration with the VCL (Varnish Configuration Language).<br/>

 The Varnish Configuration Language (VCL) is a domain-specific language used to define the caching policy.
 Most of the configuration is written into subroutines and follows a pre-defined flow during the request and response phase.
 The default configuration is seen as commented.

-It contains the load balancing service URL and port (default port is 6081), the cache file type and size to use, the worker threads.\
+It contains the load balancing service URL and port (default port is 6081), the cache file type and size to use, the worker threads.<br/>

 A common value for the VARNISH\_STORAGE\_SIZE is to set it to 85% of available RAM.
-Also, the VARNISH\_STORAGE line should be uncommented and set to: <pre>VARNISH\_STORAGE=“malloc,\${VARNISH\_STORAGE\_SIZE}”</pre>
+Also, the VARNISH\_STORAGE line should be uncommented and set to: <pre>VARNISH\_STORAGE=“malloc,<br/>
+${VARNISH\_STORAGE\_SIZE}”</pre>

 The VCL configuration file, usually located at /etc/varnish/default.vcl.
 This file defines the configuration that Varnish will use during the life cycle of the request.
 It includes the backend servers list, the server health rules to check, the load balancing type.